Wednesday, November 1, from 6 to 8 PM

 6 p.m.
 Understanding Animated Film, with McLuhan Literati

-Join Marco Adria and Stuart MacKay for insights on the history and social meaning of animated film.
+Join Marco Adria and Stuart MacKay for insights on the history, social environment, and meaning of animation.
 Our resident McLuhan scholars will illuminate the subject with their knowledge from Marshall’s published works, ancestry, and personal legend.
 The presentation also features an NFB screening of the 1952 stop-motion film, Neighbours by Norman McLaren.
 The evening will be a great opportunity to check out the TV Wall, a multimedia art installation revealing the zeitgeist of the McLuhan era at the height of his celebrity.

 Building on the legacy of McLuhan’s indomitable curiosity about media, the McLuhan link is celebrated through ongoing partnerships with Stuart MacKay (retired librarian, McLuhan genealogist, historian, and Marshall’s cousin-once-removed) and Marco Adria (Author and Professor Emeritus from the Masters of Arts in Communications and Technology program at the University of Alberta).
 Dr Adria is also an advisor at the Centre for Public Involvement, and author of numerous books including Technology and Nationalism (2009), The lighted marketplace (2014) and Handbook of Research: Citizen Engagement and Public Participation in the Era of New Media (2017).